 Brooke Wakegijig is an Ojibwe woman.
 She is from Wikwemikong Unceded Reserve.
 Her passion is beading.
-She grew up in Thunder Bay ON.
+She grew up in Thunder Bay, ON.
 She is currently a 2L student in the English Common Law Program at the University of Ottawa.
 She completed her undergraduate degree in Compressed Nursing at Lakehead University.
-Brooke worked as a law clerk for a criminal defense firm for two years prior to attending law school.
-She hopes to help her people in whatever area of law that she makes a career in.
+Brooke worked as a law clerk for a criminal defence firm for two years before attending law school.
+She hopes to help her people in whatever area of law she makes a career in.

 Samantha is a 1L in the English Common Law Program.
 She is Métis and German from Southern Ontario, with roots in Penetanguishene and Port Severn.
 She holds a B.A. in Criminal Justice & Public Policy from the University of Guelph.
 When not studying, she spends her time reading, hiking, and watching films.
-Her current to be read book is “True Reconciliation” by Jody Wilson-Raybould.
-She is passionate about Indigenous law and hopes to one day help her community by advocating for the incorporation of more Indigenous legal principles in our criminal justice system.
+Her current to-be-read book is “True Reconciliation” by Jody Wilson-Raybould.
+She is passionate about Indigenous law and hopes to one day help her community by advocating for incorporating more Indigenous legal principles in our criminal justice system.

 Jayna was born on the unceded traditional territory of the Beothuk and Mi’kmaq in Newfoundland.
 She is a 3L common law student of Mi’kmaq-settler ancestry with roots on the west coast of Newfoundland, her father’s family being members of Q’alipu First Nation.
 She has been a student research associate since the summer of 2021 with Decolonizing Water, an Indigenous-led partnership committed to enhancing water protection and Indigenous water governance.
 Jayna is very excited and thankful to be a member of the ILSG executive this semester as the Vice President of Events before returning to St. John’s, NL, for articling.